 ISFJs are notoriously shy, and have a hard time approaching new people or starting at a new school.
 MBTI experts Paul D. Tiger and Barbara Barron-Tieger say this about ISFJs; “ISFJs typically need more acclimatization time than children of other types and may not feel comfortable trying something the first time it is introduced to them, nor are they comfortable venturing into social settings immediately, often preferring to hang back or watch from the security of their parents’ laps.”

 More extroverted parents should be careful that they don’t push their young ISFJ into heavy socialization or force them to venture out before they are ready.
-ISFJs desire to have the comfort of someone they know as they explore a new environment, and with a little help and encouragement they will feel braver.
+ISFJs desire to have the comfort of someone they know as they explore a new environment, and with a little help and encouragement, they will feel braver.
 Also keep in mind that ISFJs enjoy their time alone, and often prefer the company of just one or two close friends.
-Their social needs may be far different from an extroverts social needs, and it’s important to understand that.
+Their social needs may be far different from extroverts’ social needs, and it’s important to understand that.

 One thing that young ISFJs struggle with is a tendency to become embarrassed easily or cry easily.
 They are very private individuals, yet they care a lot about what others think of them.
 Jokes made at their expense, ridicule, or criticism is taken very hard by the young ISFJ.
 It’s important as a parent to try to give them plenty of encouragement and listen to them when they’ve had a negative experience, reassuring them of their value and worth.